Counseling Center Staff

 MA – University of Colorado – Colorado Springs

 Betty Jo has worked in the mental health field for over 20 years.
 She is a Licensed Professional Counselor in Colorado and a certified substance abuse counselor.
-She works one day per week at the counseling center.
+She works two days per week at the counseling center.
 She has expertise in cognitive behavioral therapy and somatic psychology.
 She specializes in trauma, substance use and abuse, mood disorders, and teaching healthy coping skills and stress management.

 Cecelia Vigil, Administrative Assistant

 Cecelia began at the Counseling Center in 2016, having worked previously at the registrar's office and at UCCS.
 She has a strong administrative background and an interest in mental health issues.
 She does scheduling for all the counselors and assists students with questions.

 The Colorado College Counseling Center